markjprice/cs13net9/docs/errata/improvements.md

 In the next edition, I might add notes about this.

+# Page 21 - Understanding the compiler-generated folders and files

+In the next edition, I will add a paragraph highlighting that files that use `.g.` indicate that they are "generated" by the build process.
+You should never edit these files because they will just get recreated the next time you build.

 # Page 38 - Getting definitions of types and their members

 > Thanks to **not_a_pigeon1277** in the book's Discord channel for documenting this improvement.